qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 * **Fill** for surface symbols
 * and `Color Ramp`_

-To delete a symbol you no longer need, just select it and click |mActionSignMinus|
+To delete a symbol you no longer need, just select it and click |signMinus|
 :sup:`Remove item` (also available through right-click).
 The symbol will be deleted from the local symbols database.

-The symbol list can be modified by adding new symbols with |mActionSignPlus|
+The symbol list can be modified by adding new symbols with |signPlus|
 :sup:`Add item` button or modifying existing ones with |symbologyEdit|
 :sup:`Edit item`.
 See `The Symbol Selector`_ for further information.